How to Use Curves to Color Correct Photos in Lightroom Classic

 Lightroom has a number of tools to help with color correction.
 Here are some you might have used already:

 • White balance: by setting the neutral (white) point of a photo, you give Lightroom a reference point for the overall temperature of the photo.
-This is represented as a blue to slider.
+This is represented as a to yellow slider.

 • Tint: this slider controls the color balance between and magenta.